 - Schema enforcement and evolution: Validates data against JSON schemas, handles field additions and compatible type changes, and protects downstream systems from drift.

-- Zero downtime migration pattern: Backfill current state, then stream ongoing changes to keep sources and targets in sync until cutover.
+- Zero-downtime migration pattern: Backfill the current state, then stream ongoing changes to keep sources and targets in sync until cutover.

 - Batch fallback option: A PostgreSQL Batch connector is available when logical replication is unavailable or intentionally disabled.